Princess Diana’s Secretary Reveals Why She Kept a Fridge Filled With Her Own Blood

 According to reporter Gordon Rayner, who has covered nearly two dozen royal tours, when the prince drinks abroad it’s often with his own alcohol brought from home.
 Rayner said this is done for security reasons so he doesn’t risk anyone tampering with his beverages.

-“Prince Charles and the Duchess of Cornwall sometimes take their own alcohol so there’s no danger of their drinks being spiked,” Rayner told Conde Nast Traveler (per The Express).
+“[King] Charles and the [queen consort] sometimes take their own alcohol so there’s no danger of their drinks being spiked,” Rayner told Conde Nast Traveler (per The Express).

 Diana believed Charles wanted to harm her